Strumenta/SmartReader/README.md

   - Byline
   - Videos

-Except for the *Videos* regular expression they all represent values of attributes, classes, etc. of tags.
+Except for the *Videos* regular expression, they all represent values of attributes, classes, etc. of tags.
 You should look at the code to understand how each of the regular expression is used.

 The *Videos* regular expression represents a domain of origin of an embedded video.
 Since this is a string representing a regular expression, you have to remember to escape any dot present.
 This option is used to determine if an embed should be maintained in the article, because people generally want to see videos.
 If an embed matches one of the domains of this option is maintained, otherwise it is not.